dmit2032-term1212-a02/wordpress-demos/README.md

 ### WP Archive Templates
 Site URL: http://laureno.dmitstudent.ca/dmit2032/term1212/demos-a01/2022/01/

+- *notes added on how to remove the the category and page list item heading within the archive template.*

 Examples:
 archive.php
  - responsive layout of archive template with recent posts (blogs), pages, categories and monthly archives.